aeu/legible-algorithms/README.md

 Leetcode has a funny subculture.
-If you look at the solutions, you will see very often things like "solution in 4 lines of C" or "solution in two lines of python" and so on.
-Very reminiscent of the "Obfuscated C Code" contests from back in the day.
+If you look at the solutions, you will see very often things like "solution in 4 lines of C" or "solution in two lines of python" and so on, which reminds me of the "Obfuscated C Code" contests from back in the day.

 I get that this is fun to do (and I'm also envious as this is a skill that I don't have).
 My implementations are a little more verbose and sometimes inconsistent, as my style has evolved over the years.

 I've been going through the problems and solving them.
 My solutions are in a mix of Objective-C and C++ depending on what I was doing at